thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-api.md

 Pure command-line examples are not available because subscribe and publish need to happen in the same mqtt session.

 {% if docsPrefix == null %}
 Replace $ACCESS_TOKEN with your device's access token.
-And don't forget to replace hostname "demo.thingsboard.io" to your host in the "mqtt-js-attributes-request.js" file.
+And don't forget to replace hostname "demo.thingsboard.io" to your host in the "[mqtt-js-attributes-request.js](/docs/reference/resources/mqtt-js-attributes-request.js)" file.
 In this example, hostname reference live demo server.
 {% endif %}
 {% if docsPrefix == "pe/" %}
 Replace $ACCESS_TOKEN with your device's access token.
-And don't forget to replace hostname "127.0.0.1" to your host in the "mqtt-js-attributes-request.js" file.
+And don't forget to replace hostname "127.0.0.1" to your host in the "[mqtt-js-attributes-request.js](/docs/reference/resources/mqtt-js-attributes-request.js)" file.
 In this example, hostname reference your local installation.
 {% endif %}
 {% if docsPrefix == 'paas/' %}
 Replace $ACCESS_TOKEN with your device's access token.
+{% endif %}
+{% if docsPrefix == "edge/" %}
+Replace $ACCESS_TOKEN with your device's access token.
+And don't forget to replace hostname "127.0.0.1" to your host in the "[mqtt-js-attributes-request.js](/docs/reference/resources/mqtt-js-attributes-request.js)" file.
+In this example, hostname reference your local installation.
 {% endif %}

 {% capture tabspec %}mqtt-attributes-request